testosterone

 Some of the symptoms of low testosterone can trigger a chain reaction of symptoms that contributes to a downward spiral.

 Lower levels of the hormone can also cause muscle loss and increased body fat.
-This can lead to a loss of confidence in your physical appearance, which can spiral into mental health issues.
+This can sometimes lead to a loss of confidence in your physical appearance.

 Last but certainly not least - it can cause sexual dysfunction.
 A loss of libido and erectile dysfunction can be debilitating.
 Rates of depression in men with erectile dysfunction are reported to be as high as 56%.